d1anas0/student-register/README.md

 2. run `npm run server:start` to access the aforementioned student & profile details
 3. run `npm run start` to access starter app at localhost:3000

-# Evaluation Criteria
-This exercise is the opportunity to demonstrate your skills as a software engineer.
-So please build this application with techniques that you will apply as if this was a production ready app.

-- Code quality
-- Functionality
-- Use of React/frontend engineering best practices
-- Sensible technical decisions/assumptions if the requirements are open-ended
-- Documentation

-Note:
-- CSS styling or a good looking application is not a core evaluation criteria.
-However feel free to make it look amazing.
-- Feel free to use Typescript.
-- We suggest you spend no more than 3 hours.

-# Submission
-Please **DO NOT** post your solution publicly.